rf8f76e33/apijam-FS/Lab Guides/Lab 5 - Introduction to API BaaS (Backend-as-a-Service)/README.md

 1)  **Interacting with Data Collections** in the BaaS can be done easily from the BaaS portal.
 The BaaS portal provides a user interface built using the RESTful APIs automatically exposed by BaaS for data collections.
-We will review a data collection called ‘hotels’ in your BaaS instance (this can be accessed from the top right menu in the Edge UI or by following step a below).
+We will review a data collection called ‘payments’ in your BaaS instance (this can be accessed from the top right menu in the Edge UI or by following step a below).